jsloan256/HLSCrashCourse/README.md

 * Run: `Scripts$ ./BuildLinux.sh`

 ## Install Linux to SD card
 Verify that JP2 is installed.
-Connect the SD card to your PC and find its mount point (often /dev/sda, /dev/sdb, etc.) **BE CAREFUL, THE FOLLOWING COMMANDS WILL WIPE YOUR HARDDRIVE IF YOU SPECIFY THE WRONG /dev/sdX location.**
+Connect the SD card to your PC and find its mount point (often /dev/sda, /dev/sdb, etc.) **BE CAREFUL, THE FOLLOWING COMMANDS WILL WIPE YOUR HARDDRIVE IF YOU SPECIFY THE WRONG /dev/sdX LOCATION.**

 Run
 * `HCCLinux$ ../Scripts/PartitionSDCard /dev/sdX`